 The spire was also the final one to be worked on by noted local steeplejack Fred Dibnah (1938 – 2004, Bolton Steeplejack and Mechanical Engineer) who actually never finished the job due to filming commitments and the ladders were left for a number of years until the job was completed by another tradesman.
 Inside the tower is a single bell, weighing 1.5 tonnes, the heaviest swinging bell in Lancashire.
 It is only rung in the Winter months as protected birds nest in the tower the rest of the year.

-Leaving the area around County Hall, you can walk up the slight hill onto Fishergate, the main shopping street, that also contains many bars, clubs and restaurants as well as the two main shopping centres, the Fishergate Centre (opened in the 1980’s) and the St George’s centre.
+Leaving the area around County Hall and the Station, you can walk up the slight hill onto the shopping area of Fishergate, which also contains many bars, clubs and restaurants as well as the two main shopping centres, the Fishergate Centre (opened in the 1980’s) and the St George’s centre.
 One of the entrances to Fishergate is directly across from the Station so it is a good way to cut through to Fishergate Street.

 On the left is the Fishergate Baptist Church from 1858.
 Recently it was forced to close and is up for sale, so it could soon become a shop.
 There are a number of Clock Towers in the city and although it’s shut, the windows on the outside and the tower make it historically interesting and a fabulous building.